spazznolo/spazznolo.github.io/_posts/2022-03-29-goalie-consistency.md

 <div style="text-align: center"> <img src="https://spazznolo.github.io/figs/goalie-plot-three.png" width="40%" length="100"/></div>
 </p>
 <p>
-It turns out that the average expected standing points increases as a goalie’s inter-game consistency decreases.
+It turns out <em>the average expected standing points increases as a goalie’s inter-game consistency decreases</em>.
 If that’s surprising to you, you’re not alone - it is a little paradoxical.
 </p>
 <p>
 However, if you accept that goals follow a poisson distribution (which <a href="https://www.lakeheadu.ca/sites/default/files/uploads/77/docs/DejardineFinal.pdf">you</a> <a href="https://verbumdata.netlify.app/2019/09/15/picking-nhl-poisson/">should</a>!), the fact that a goalie who expects to save 1 and 5 goals a game gets more standing points than one who is always expected to save 3 is self-evident.
 It can even be eye-balled using the probability mass function of the Poisson distribution.